IRL2/nanover-docs/source/concepts/base-protocol.rst

 General architecture
 --------------------

-NanoVer provides 3 services: the state service, the trajectory service, and the command service.
+NanoVer provides three services: the state service, the trajectory service, and the command service.
 While none of these services are strictly mandatory, some features expect two or three services to cooperate.